Thursday, 23 November 2023

 You'll find public toilets, shops and eating places in the centre of Strathpeffer, less than a mile (1.6 km) from the forest.
 You can also hire bikes there.

 From Inverness follow the A9 north to the Tore roundabout.
 Take the second exit onto the A835 (for Ullapool and Dingwall).
 Stay on this road for 10 miles (16 km) turning right onto a minor road for Kinnahaird and then right onto the A834 for Strathpeffer.
 Just as you enter the village there's a large white building on the right and a tourist information sign on the left.
-Turn right after the building and follow signs to the car park at grid reference NH 478 573.
+Turn right after the building and follow signs to the car park.

 IV14 9BT is the nearest postcode.